By Sorsa Editorial

 When to Use Tweepy

-Method 3: Plain Python requests with Bearer Token
+Method 3: Plain Python requests with a Bearer Token

-No libraries, no wrappers.
-Just HTTP requests.
-This approach appeals to developers who want full control over what gets sent and received, or who are working in environments where installing third-party packages is restricted.
+No libraries, no wrappers, just HTTP requests.
+This approach suits developers who want full control over what gets sent and received, or who work in environments where installing third-party packages is restricted.

 Search for Recent Tweets